rdkcentral/Lightning/docs/Shaders/Vignette.md

 You can set the magnitude of the Vignette shader with a `float`.
 The value of magnitude determines the degrees of fading around the light source.

 ### intensity
 You can set the intensity of the Vignette shader with a `float`.
-The value of intensity determines the strenght of the light source.
+The value of intensity determines the strength of the light source.

 ### pivot
 You can set the pivot of the Vignette with either an `array` or `float`.
 The pivot is the center of where the Vignette is drawn.
 To let the pivot fall within the texture the value should range from 0 - 1.
 The value can also range outside that if you wish so.